Mongrel complex: Origins

-The idea that the Brazilian people are inferior to others or "degenerate" is not novel and is dated from at least the 19th century, when the French count Arthur de Gobineau disembarked at Rio de Janeiro in 1845, and called the cariocas "unbelievably ugly monkeys".
+The idea that the Brazilian people are inferior to others or "degenerate" is not novel and dates back to the 19th century, when French nobleman Arthur de Gobineau visited Rio de Janeiro in 1845 and described the city's residents as "unbelievably ugly monkeys".

 In the 1920s and 1930, many currents of thought clashed concerning the origin of the supposed inferiority.
 Some, such as Nina Rodrigues, Oliveira Viana, and Monteiro Lobato proclaimed that miscegenation was the root of all evils and that the white race was superior to others.

 Others, such as Roquette-Pinto, claimed that the inferiority was a matter of ignorance, rather than miscegenation.

-In 1903, Lobato reveals himself to be profoundly pessimistic about the potential of the Brazilian people, by him thus defined:Brazil, son of inferior parents - destitute of these strongest characters that imprint an unmistakable stamp in certain individuals, such as it happens to the German, the English, grew up sadly - resulting in a worthless kind, incapable of continuing to self develop without the vivifying assistance of the blood of some original race.Aside from the mixed origin, Brazilians supposedly also suffer from the fact they live in the tropics, where the hot and humid climate would predispose inhabitants to sloth and lust (another thesis that was held dear at the time, geographical determinism, alleged that the true civilizations can only develop in temperate climates).
+In 1903, Lobato reveals himself to be profoundly pessimistic about the potential of the Brazilian people, by him thus defined:Brazil, son of inferior parents – destitute of these strongest characters that imprint an unmistakable stamp in certain individuals, such as it happens to the German, the English, grew up sadly – resulting in a worthless kind, incapable of continuing to self develop without the vivifying assistance of the blood of some original race.Aside from the mixed origin, Brazilians supposedly would suffer from the fact they live in the tropics, where the "hot and humid climate would predispose inhabitants to sloth and lust" (another thesis that was held dear at the time, geographical determinism, alleged that the true civilizations can only develop in temperate climates).

 Nevertheless, when Lobato published Urupês in 1918, portraying "Jeca Tatu", the Brazilian elite was starting to favor another explanation of the "backwardness" of the country.
 With the publication of a series of public health studies ordered by Oswaldo Cruz, then-current poor sanitary conditions at the countryside take place as the main cause of the "lack of vigor" and the "indolence" of the Brazilians.
 Sanitarism becomes the trend and Lobato himself engages in the effort of converting Brazil into a "big hospital", in the words of physician Miguel Pereira.
 This effort peaks in 1924, when Lobato publishes "a história do Jecatatuzinho" ("the story of little Jeca Tatu"), used as an advert for Biotônico Fontoura, a traditional nutritional supplement.
-In the story, after being healed "by science", Jeca Tatu, the titular character, becomes a model citizen and entrepreneur, capable even of surpassing the production of his prosperous neighbor - an Italian immigrant.
+In the story, after being healed "by science", Jeca Tatu, the titular character, becomes a model citizen and entrepreneur, capable even of surpassing the production of his prosperous neighbor – an Italian immigrant.

+Criticism

+However, many Brazilian critics and writers have opposed this concept, arguing that the idea of a "complex" often ignores the nuances of cultural and artistic appreciation.
+Among these critics are names such as Adélia Prado, Augusto de Campos and Hilda Hilst.
+Each, in their own way, presented arguments that challenge Nelson Rodrigues' view.